 If you don’t do a budget and take control of your finances it puts you at risk of living paycheck to paycheck.

-Living paycheck to paycheck is a surefire way to struggle paying back your student loans on top of other problems.
+Living paycheck to paycheck is a surefire way to struggle to pay back your student loans on top of other problems.

 A budget if done right can help.